traveltime-dev/traveltime-sdk-nodejs/README.md

 Parameters can be these (all fields are optional):
  - `baseURL` [string] - you can change base URL of client.
 Default value is `https://api.traveltimeapp.com/v4`.
  - `rateLimitSettings` [object] - in order to keep within [limits](https://docs.traveltime.com/api/overview/usage-limits) we suggest enabling this feature to reduce risk of receiving `HTTP 429 Too Many Requests` errors.
+When using rate limiter if the response status is `429` we will retry your request up to 3 times.
 This object accepts these arguments:
     - `enabled` [boolean] - pass `true` to enable rate limiter on this SDK instance.
 Default is set to `false`.
     - `hitsPerMinute` [number] - pass number that your plan supports.
 You can find what HPM your plan supports [here](https://docs.traveltime.com/api/overview/usage-limits#Hits-Per-Minute-HPM).
 If you are on custom plan and not sure of your limits feel free to contact us.
 Default value is `60`.